rpetit3/dragonflye/README.md

 :dragon: :fly: Assemble bacterial isolate genomes from Nanopore reads

-*one day there will be support for the fly emoji on GitHub!*

 ## A Quick Note

 If you've worked with bacterial sequences, in all likelihood you have used one of Torsten Seemann's